Abigail Ratchford Takes Fans Behind The Scenes In Naked Valentine’s Day Photo Shoot

 Additionally, Abigail wore three different pieces of lingerie for another shoot, showing off each one of them in the behind-the-scenes peek on her Instagram stories.
 In addition to her selfies, some of the footage was taken from the side, so viewers could see the model posing for the camera.

 At first, she sported a black one-piece nightie that was covered in lace and featured enormous cutouts.
-She later dressed in a smoking hot red bra-and-panties set, before ultimately posing in deep teal lingerie for the camera.
+She later dressed in a smoking hot red bra-and-panties set, before ultimately posing in deep teal lingerie.